getify/deePool/README.md

    } );
    ```

-### Pool API
+### Pool Instance API

-Each pool has four simple methods on its API:
+Each pool instance has four simple methods on its API:

 ```js
 pool.use()